robby867/SoftwareCache/README.md

 ```

 ## Acknowledgements
 This is an adaptation of the cache simulator assignment by Duke Professor Alvin Lebeck.
 The original assignmnet has students building a program to simulate a cache.
 This project takes this simulator, and creates an actual software implementation of the simulated cache.
-Trace files, file io, and specifications of the cache were given by Dr. Lebeck.
+Trace files, file io, command line arguemnets, and specifications of the cache were given by Dr. Lebeck.
 Everything else is original work.